dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 }
 ```

-Here, `paramDG` is a `const` qualified local variable initialized from `paramDGs`.
+Here, `paramDG` is a `const` qualified local variable initialized from the `const` parameter `paramDGs`.
-Because of the second clause
+By the second clause, calling `paramDG` does not invalidate any warrant attribute when attribute inference is performed.

 ### Mutable Parameters

-Mutable parameters are not subject to the reduced conditions.
+Calls to mutable parameters are not subject to the reduced conditions.
+This example demonstrates why.
 Consider `coalesce` from the example above, but with a differently typed parameter:
 ```D
 T coalesce(T)(scope const(T delegate())[] paramDGs...);